Whether you are a small business owner or part of a big enterprise, get this: 80% of B2B leads come from LinkedIn.

 Before LinkedIn came into the picture, Facebook was regarded as the number one lead generation platform.

-Earlier in March, there was a massive Facebook outage that lasted for a day.
+In March 2020, there was a massive Facebook outage that lasted for a day.

 It affected Messenger, Instagram and the FB apps.
 Businesses weren’t able to run their ads and people experienced difficulties with the platforms.